nzkarit/downundercons/index.markdown

 These are a list of hacker cons and hacker meetups in the NZ and Aussie Area.
 If something is not listed please let me know, I can't be across all the hackers cons and hackers events in my head.
 My apologies if I have missed any.
 Email [cons]@[this domain]

-This will only include cons and events that have a public date (and is in the future).
+This will only include cons and events:
+* That have a public date (and is in the future).
+* Where the primary focus is Hacking, InfoSec, etc.
+* Online only cons where the focus and timezone is NZ and Aussie.

 If you would like to make an update you can create a pull request on the [GitHub Repository](https://github.com/nzkarit/downundercons).